sawolford/onsub/README.md

 ## Summary
 The onsub.py command iterates over subfolders to execute arbitrary commands as dictated by command line arguments and a Python configuration file.
 The main code consists of two (2) Python files: an example Python-configuration file that is meant to be user configurable and the onsub.py script that executes commands as dictated by command line arguments and the configuration file.

-All provided files, with a short descrption, are:
+All provided files, with a short description, are:

 	- onsub.py            -- the main execution code (~400 lines)
 	- onsub               -- very short python script that calls onsub.py